 You can hire your own boat across to the Perhentians although this is not usually necessary.
 You can arrange this for about RM400.

-There are less public boat options back to Kuala Besut with boats usually leaving at 8am, 12pm and 4pm.
+There are less public boat options going from the island back to Kuala Besut with boats usually leaving at 8 am, 10 am, 12 pm and 4 pm.
 You should ask your accommodation provider to book your return journey for you the day before you want to leave if you have a return ticket.

 You can also book your ticket in advance online, and you can see the latest timetables by clicking here.

-Show up at least 15 minutes early for your pick up and expect that you will probably need to stop at other beaches before heading back so don’t have any tight connections.
+Show up at least 15 minutes early for your return ferry and expect that you will probably need to stop at other beaches before heading back so make sure you don’t have any tight connections.

 It’s straightforward to get from Kuala Lumpur to the Perhentians.
-The quickest way is to get a flight from Kuala Lumpur then a taxi to Kuala Besut and then a boat out to the islands.
+In terms of how to go to Perhentian Island from KL, the quickest way is to get a flight from Kuala Lumpur then a taxi to Kuala Besut jetty and then a boat out to the islands.

-To save money, the cheapest way is to catch an overnight bus from Kuala Lumpur to Kuala Besut and then a public ferry.
+If you want to save money when it comes to how to go Pulau Perhentian from KL, then the cheapest way is to catch an overnight bus from Kuala Lumpur to Kuala Besut jetty and then a public ferry.
 This is also the easiest way since the bus to Perhentian from Kuala Lumpur will drop you right at the jetty.
 It can be a lot more tiring though.